Graco Modes 3 Lite Trio review – a new three-in-one travel system

 As in our Graco Milestone review, we liked the fact this is a baby product that will last your child a lot longer without you having to buy any additional extras.
 It’s sturdy and light for a travel system. and the fold is make-your-life-easier fantastic.
 You’d get the greatest benefit buying this from birth so you can use the car seat and carrycot (it would be a waste to buy this as a stand-alone stroller for a toddler).
 But if you’re looking for a more budget-friendly pram or travel system that doesn’t compromise on features – and you don’t have small hallways – then this is a really good option.
 More info on the Graco website.

-If you liked our Graco Modes 3 Lite Trio review then read tips for using public transport in London with a pram, how to get a baby on board badge and post-natal depletion – do you have it?
+If you liked our Graco Modes 3 Lite Trio review then read our Quinny Moodd review, tips for using public transport in London with a pram, how to get a baby on board badge and post-natal depletion – do you have it?